Molecular model and various glass beakers filled with coloured liquids, set against a blue background

 Overview

-Our Upper Primary Science course is designed to spark your child’s natural curiosity — helping them explore the world around them and build the skills to ask questions, test ideas and think like a scientist.
+Our Years 3-6 Science courses are designed to spark your child’s natural curiosity — helping them explore the world around them and build the skills to ask questions, test ideas and think like a scientist.

-The course follows the UK National Curriculum and Cambridge Primary Science Curriculum, using topics in Biology, Chemistry and Physics to help your child investigate, observe and think critically about how the world works.
+The courses follow the Cambridge Primary Science Curriculum, using topics in Biology, Chemistry and Physics to help your child investigate, observe and think critically about how the world works.

 Each year builds on the last, supporting their understanding through hands-on activities, practical experiments and everyday applications.
 From light and electricity to ecosystems, forces and materials, this course makes science meaningful and enjoyable for young learners.